 In Chinese, each character represents one syllable.
 And each has a distinct meaning.
 Some characters may be pronounced exactly the same way.
 But they're written completely differently.

-Ancient Chinese was a monosyllabic language, so each character represented a single word.
+Ancient Chinese was a monosyllabic language, so in the ancient Chinese alphabet each character represented a single word.
 However, with the passage of time and the evolution of the language, new concepts came to be expressed by combining single syllables to create new words.

 Chinese “Alphabet”: A Little history